 When and how will I be paid?

 You will not be paid until you have completed your Federal I-9 and W-4 Forms and your Work Authorization.
 You MUST complete these forms before you begin working.
-After you have completed all of your employment paperwork, you will complete and turn in a monthly timesheet to your supervisor on the last day of the month.
-Your paycheck will be ready on the 8th of the next month.
+After you have completed all of your employment paperwork, you will complete and turn in a biweekly timesheet to your supervisor by the designated deadline.
+Your paycheck will be ready every other friday.
 You may choose to be paid by either direct deposit to your personal checking account or by check.
 If you are paid by check, you must pick up your check in the Business Office.
 In order to be paid by Direct Deposit, you must complete a Student Direct Deposit Authorization Agreement and attach a voided check.
-If you have questions about direct deposit, please read the Direct Deposit FAQ.

 How much will I get paid?

 Most work-study positions will pay minimum wage.
 A few jobs will pay a higher wage because they require specialized skills, knowledge or certifications.
 You may not earn more than the amount of the work-study award in your financial aid package.

 Can I get paid for studying during my work time?